shahaamir4u/CO2Calculator/README.md

 If the installation was successful, you should be able to run the following command.

     node --version
-    v8.11.3
+    v10.16.3

     npm --version
-    6.1.0
+    6.9.0

 ## API Key
-Please get the API generated from the following [openrouteservice] (https://openrouteservice.org/) Then you need to set the generated key in your environment variable ORS_TOKEN of your system.
+Please get the API generated from the following [openrouteservice](https://openrouteservice.org/) Then you need to set the generated key in your environment variable ORS_TOKEN of your system.

 ## Install